-2.0 Apologies & Leave of Absence - Ngā Whakapāhatanga me te Wehenga ā-Hui

-At the close of the agenda no apologies had been received.
-Leave of Absence had previously been granted to Councillor Kerr
+2.0 Apologies & Leave of Absence - Ngā Whakapāhatanga me te Wehenga ā-Hui At the close of the agenda no apologies had been received.
+At the close of the agenda no requests for leave of absence had been received.

 3.0 Conflict of Interest - He Ngākau Kōnatunatu